 - Specialist behaviour support, including implementing behaviour support plans

 Each module of the NDIS Practice Standards consists of a series of high level, participant focused, outcomes.
 Each outcome is associated to a number of quality indicators.

 All providers seeking registration will be required to undertake an audit against the applicable NDIS Practice Standards as part of the NDIS Commission’s registration requirements.
 Under the new NDIS Commission, there will be two ways to assess whether your organization meets the relevant NDIS Practice Standards:

 - Verification: For individual sole traders and partnerships delivering lower risk or less complex services.
 When registering through verification, NDIS Providers supply documentation against the four outcomes within the Verification Module of the NDIS Practice Standards.
-Verification Audits (Stage 1 and Stage 2) are a desktop audit which can usually be done off-site.
+Verification Audits are a desktop audit which can usually be done off-site.